 Nicolas Dubreuil.

-For 30 years now, I've been touring the polar regions as an expedition guide.
-I take with me athletes, travelers, scientists and film crews.
-In the beginning, I guided polar expeditions in parallel with my studies and my job as a teacher-researcher in computer science at the University of Strasbourg.
-Following an accident on the ice floe in 2001, while on a ski expedition in northern Greenland, I decided to leave the university and live a life of adventure.
+For 30 years now, I've been travelling the polar regions as an expedition guide.
+I take sportsmen and women, travellers, scientists and film crews with me.
+Initially, I guided polar expeditions in parallel with my studies and my job as a teacher-researcher in computer science at the University of Strasbourg.
+Following an accident on the ice floes in 2001, during a ski expedition north of Greenland, I decided to leave university and live my life as an adventurer.
 After several years exploring the Arctic and Antarctic, I decided to buy a small house in the village of Kullorsuaq, in North Greenland at the foot of the famous Melville Bay.

 Greenland.
 Sleigh ride through the icebergs.

-By accompanying indigenous populations.
-I've always hunted and fished for food and clothing - the only purpose for killing the animal, in my view.
-I've taken part in every possible hunt (bear, narwhal, caribou, muskox, seal, walrus, partridge, etc.).
-Fundamental point: it's the only way to survive in these regions.
-You only have to spend a few days in Greenland to understand that the only way to live there is the way it has been for thousands of years.
+By accompanying the indigenous populations.
+I've always hunted and fished for food or to make clothes - the only purpose of killing an animal, in my view.
+I've taken part in every possible hunt (bear, narwhal, caribou, musk ox, seal, walrus, partridge, etc.).
+Fundamentally, it's the only way to survive in these regions.
+You only have to spend a few days in Greenland to understand that the only way to live there is the one that has existed for thousands of years.

 Greenland.
 Heights of Kullorsuaq.
 The houses are in the middle of the cemetery.

 Kullorsuaq is the most extreme village.
-It takes more than 4 different planes, a helicopter and, in the best conditions, at least 3 days to get there.
-Kullorsuaq's remoteness has enabled it to maintain a life that is as traditional as it is connected.
-The main jobs are hunting and fishing, but everyone has a cell phone, so they can use social networks to communicate.
+It takes more than 4 different planes and a helicopter, and in the best conditions, at least 3 days to get there.
+Kullorsuaq's isolation has enabled it to maintain a life that is as traditional as it is connected.
+The main jobs are hunting and fishing, but everyone has a mobile phone so they can use social networks to communicate.

 Greenland.
 Nicolas Dubreuil's house in Kullorsuaq.

-Moving to Kullorsuaq gave me the chance to discover a way of life close to the stories of Jean Malaire and Paul Emile Victor.
+Settling in Kullorsuaq gave me the chance to discover a way of life close to the stories of Jean Malaire and Paul Emile Victor.
 When I arrived in Kullorsuaq, there were hardly any snowmobiles, only dogs and sledges.
-Bear and narwhal hunting is traditional in this village.
+In this village, bears and narwhals are hunted in the traditional way.
 Bears are tracked by sled and narwhals are harpooned from traditional kayaks, often made from wood salvaged from pallets and covered in sealskin.
-Today, sealskin has been replaced by nylon or even plastic, but the kayak is still built according to the kayaker's morphology and the animals it will be used to hunt.
+Today, sealskin has been replaced by nylon or even plastic, but the kayak is still built to suit the body shape of the kayaker and the animals it will be used to hunt.

 What is the Inuit relationship with nature?